pimutils/mates.rs/README.md

 ## License

-mates is released under the public domain.
+Mates is released under the MIT license, see `LICENSE` for details.